joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/08/opinion/jon-ossoff-president.html

 **In Maine, Supporters of Graham Platner Continue to Back His Senate Campaign, With ‘Trepidation’**\
-`Many are sticking by the presumptive Democratic Senate nominee Graham Platner.
+`Many Democrats are sticking by their presumptive Senate nominee Graham Platner.
 But some have soured, and others are anxious about how recent revelations could affect a close race.`\
 https://www.nytimes.com/2026/06/08/us/politics/graham-platner-voters-maine-senate.html

 **Bounty of Frida Kahlo Art Emerges in Mexico’s Restored Museum**\